vercel/next.js/packages/next/README.md

 > After hydration, Next.js will trigger an update to your application to provide the route parameters in the `query` object.
 > If your application cannot tolerate this behavior, you can opt-out of static optimization by capturing the query parameter in `getInitialProps`.

+> **Note**: If deploying to [ZEIT Now](https://zeit.co/now) dynamic routes will work out-of-the-box.
+> You do not need to configure custom routes in a `now.json` file.
+>
+> If you are new to ZEIT Now, you can learn how to deploy a Next.js app to it in the [_Deploying a Next.js App_ Learn section](https://nextjs.org/learn/basics/deploying-a-nextjs-app).

 ### Populating `<head>`

 <details>